-There was minimal use of the addendum to the learning and assessment plan this year, and in some cases this made it more difficult to find evidence to confirm schools' assessment decisions as there appeared to be, in some instances, assessment tasks missing from review samples or significantly amended from those described in the approved learning and assessment plan.
+There was minimal use of the addendum to the learning and assessment plan this year.
+In some cases this made it more difficult to find evidence to confirm schools' assessment decisions, as in some instances the assessment tasks appeared to be missing from review samples or significantly amended from those described in the approved learning and assessment plan.
 The addendum should be used to identify any changes to assessment tasks and/or student personal learning goals, and should always be brought to the review with the approved learning and assessment plan.

-The packaging and presentation of most review samples were generally very good this year, making it easier to conduct the review process and to confirm schools' assessment decisions.
-A significant improvement in the presentation was noted in comparison to the 2011 reviews.

-However, in a significant number of cases, reviewers noted that staff working in the modified subjects area had not attended any training and development sessions this year, most notably the planning and clarifying support workshops.
-Schools would benefit from attending these support workshops in 2013 as topics such as setting personal learning goals, designing tasks, and compiling samples of student work for review are covered.
+The packaging and presentation of many review samples were good this year, making it easier to conduct the review process and to confirm schools' assessment decisions.
+However, in a significant number of cases, there were difficulties with materials either missing from packages or not being included correctly.
+This was particularly the case in relation to the personal learning goals identified on the student description sheet not correlating to those on an approved learning and assessment plan and/or addendum.
+Reviewers noted that many staff working in the modified subjects area had not attended training and development sessions this year, most notably the planning and clarifying support workshops.
+Schools would benefit from attending these support workshops in 2014 as topics such as setting personal learning goals, designing tasks, and compiling samples of student work for review are covered.